telluslabs/kernel-chrome-app/README.md

 ![Store Example](img/examples/store_example.png)

-### Questions?
+## Questions?

+What are you waiting for?
+Submit your [**trial access request**](http://bit.ly/TL-Request-Access) here to get up and running!

-Please feel free to contact us kernel-support@telluslabs.com.
+For any questions or feedback, please feel free to contact us kernel-support@telluslabs.com.